SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 # Final Step : Add Dialogs&nbsp;

-68. Drag and Drop 2x Toast and connect to create record
+68. Drag and Drop a Toast component and connect to create record to the upper port
 <br>![](/exercises/Exercise_2/images/image(68).png)

-69. Click on the first toast
+69. Click on the toast component
 70. then click the Toast message
 <br>![](/exercises/Exercise_2/images/image(69).png)